A leader in general insurance in Canada with more than 4 million policies currently in place.

 The Spectrum technological platform, which is the core of the solution chosen for validating and geocoding addresses as well as for managing geographic risks, consolidates and validates data from various internal systems.
 Spectrum then determines the geographic coordinates of each location based on multisource datum, enabling an unmatched level of precision.
 In addition, Spectrum assigns a unique identifier to facilitate the traceability of address changes.

 Korem also helped facilitate the qualification of the insurer’s customers by implementing a business logic that automates a process that analyzes all the risks for an address in a tenth of a second for users.
 As a result of this automated background process, operational efficiency for underwriters and claims agents has improved, resulting in shorter quote times and fewer manual errors, while still being able to deliver a better customer experience.

 The insurer wanted to limit investments in expertise for the operationalization of geospatial solutions, while maintaining increased control over the security of its systems and data.
 To meet these needs, Korem offered its managed services, enabling the Spectrum platform to be deployed in the customer’s Microsoft Azure cloud infrastructure.
 Korem’s expertise, combined with an Infrastructure As Code (IAC) deployment, means the insurer can benefit from better control over costs, response time and the security of its solution and its data.
 This way of operating has proven to be a great success, enabling the best of both worlds between SaaS services and local deployment.
-This collaboration and relationship of trust between the customer and Korem is also supported by Korem’s commitment to the security, confidentiality, accessibility and integrity of its customers’ data, framed by its ISO/IEC-27001:2013 certification.
+This collaboration and relationship of trust between the customer and Korem are also supported by Korem’s commitment to the security, confidentiality, accessibility and integrity of its customers’ data, framed by its ISO/IEC-27001:2013 certification.

-This agility combined with the accuracy and reliability of the models enables the insurer to stand out from the competition with fair prices and more daring coverage offers for its various insurance products.
+This agility, combined with the accuracy and reliability of the models, enables the insurer to stand out from the competition with fair prices and more daring coverage offers for its various insurance products.